Charles Vigurs

 Charles Alfred Vigurs (11 July 1888 – 22 February 1917) was a British gymnast who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.
 He was born in Birmingham, West Midlands.

-As a member of the British team in 1908 he finished eighth in the team competition.
-Four years later he was part of the British team, which won the bronze medal in the gymnastics men's team, European system event.
+As a member of the British team in 1908, he finished eighth in the team competition.
+Four years later, he was part of the British team, which won the bronze medal in the gymnastics men's team European system event.

-Vigurs was killed in action aged 28 during the First World War, serving as a private with the Royal Warwickshire Regiment near Grenay.
+Vigurs was killed in action at age 28 during the First World War, serving as a private with the Royal Warwickshire Regiment near Grenay.
 He was buried in the Maroc British Cemetery nearby.